The-Blockchain-Company/bcc-node/doc/reference/sophie-genesis.md

   --genesis-dir DIR        The genesis directory containing the genesis template
                            and required genesis/delegation/spending keys.
   --gen-genesis-keys INT   The number of genesis keys to make [default is 0].
-  --gen-utxo-keys INT      The number of UTxO keys to make [default is 0].
+  --gen-vested-keys INT    The number of vested keys to make [default is 0] --gen-utxo-keys INT      The number of UTxO keys to make [default is 0].
   --start-time UTC-TIME    The genesis start time in YYYY-MM-DDThh:mm:ssZ
                            format.
 If unspecified, will be the current time +30